nam4dev/doctool/README.md

  - its Documentation projects into **~/documentation**
  - its doctool_settings.json global configuration file referencing **developer_doc** & **api_doc** project's ID

+ ### Debugging

+ All Sphinx outputs are written into a log file located at ~/doctool.log (HOME directory)

  ## Contributing